TZstatsADS/Spring2018-Project3-Group3/README.md

 	+ Yuhan Zha
 	+ Junkai Zhang

-+ Project summary: In this project, we improved a classification baseline model using SIFT+GBM for images of dogs, fried chickens and blueberry muffins interms of ruing time cost and prediction accracy.
-The baseline model for comparison uses Gradient Boosting Machine (GBM) with decision stumps on 5000 SIFT features.
-Our group uses 3 image feature selection models, including SIFT, RGB, LBP and the arbitrary 2 combinations, and 8 classification moodels.
++ Project summary:
+In this project, we improved a classification baseline model for images of dogs, fried chickens and blueberry muffins in terms of ruing time cost and prediction accuracy.
+The baseline model for comparison uses Gradient Boosting Machine (GBM) with decision stumps on 2000 SIFT features.
+Our group uses 3 image feature selection models, including SIFT, RGB, LBP and the arbitrary combinations of them, and 8 classification models, including GBM, SVM, XgBoost, Random Forest, Neural Network, AdaBoost, Logistic Regression and Classification Trees.
 The procedure as follows:

 ![image](figs/1.jpg)